OOQQ-dot/sega-saturn-disc-matrix-font/README.md

 [...]
 63 111111 used as block separator
 ```
-Then, since the code is following binary, it's obvious to turn to ASCII character set for inspiration, and sure enough:
+And since the code is following binary, it's obvious to turn to the ASCII character set for inspiration, and sure enough:
 ```
 45 101101 - char
 46 101110 . char
 47 101111 / char
 48 110000 0 number
 ```
-Which perfectly fill the gaps, while preserves the known value of the - char, so the resulting table looks like this:
+Which perfectly fills the gaps, while preserving the known value of the - char, so the resulting table looks like this:
 ```
 00 000000 @
 01 000001 A